 Work with Delta Lake table history

 Each operation that modifies a Delta Lake table creates a new table version.
-You can use history information to audit operations or query a table at a specific point in time.
+You can use history information to audit operations, rollback a table, or query a table at a specific point in time using time travel.

 Retrieve Delta table history